 Main areas of service

-A member of the Canadian Association of Zoos and Aquariums, Magnetic Hill Zoo houses approximately 575 animals, including 78 indigenous and exotic species.
+A member of Canada’s Accredited Zoos and Aquariums, Magnetic Hill Zoo houses approximately 625 animals, including 77 indigenous and exotic species.
 Birds, mammals, insects, reptiles, and fish find a comfortable and safe home in this 40-acre park.

 From the end of June until Labour Day, come observe the daily animal feedings:

 Primates: 12:30 p.m.

 Otters: 2:30 p.m.

 See what visitors have to say about the Magnetic Hill Zoo: